Is there a difference between working with a Correspondent Lender or working with a major Federal deposit bank? The answer may surprise you.

 A Correspondent Lender is also known as a non bank lender.
 A Correspondent Lender/non bank lender specializes in originating and/or servicing (collecting monthly payments) mortgage loans.
 A Correspondent Lender non bank lender is a state-licensed entity that makes mortgage loans to consumers.
 Generally, a Correspondent Lender/ non bank lender utilizes funds from the secondary mortgage market such as Fannie Mae, Freddie Mac or other large mortgage servicing companies.
 A Correspondent Lender non bank lender can vary in size.
 Some Correspondent Lender non bank lender are nationwide some are local.
 Excel Mortgage Network, is a local Correspondent Lender.

 Many Correspondent Lenders/ mortgage bankers are opting not to service the loans they originate.
 By selling them shortly after they are closed and funded, they are eligible for earning a service released premium.
 The secondary market investor that buys the loan will earn revenue for the servicing of the loan for each month the loan is kept by the borrower.

 Unlike a federally chartered savings bank, a Correspondent Lender/mortgage bank generally specializes only in making mortgage loans.
 They do not take deposits from customers.
 Their funds come primarily from the secondary wholesale market.
 Examples of the secondary market lenders most known are Fannie Mae, and Freddie Mac.

-In 2008, over 70% of all home loans originated across the country were originated by Correspondent Lender/mortgage banks.
+In 2018, the vast majority of all home loans originated across the country were originated by Correspondent Lender/mortgage banks.